Mailman (City Letter Carrier)

 Hi Dave, Thanks for this opportunity to address a contentious mail-related issue my wife and I have been struggling with for years.
 She works from home and relies on the mail to communicate with her customers.
 Timeliness of mail delivery is crucial to her business.
 Most of her mail comprises USPS envelopes with prepaid postage.
 She maintains that her mail will arrive at its continental US destination sooner if it is handed to a clerk at our Kettering OH post office (our servicing office) rather than simply placed in our residential mailbox which is serviced daily (save for Sundays and holidays of course).
 She continues to believe this despite my being told by said clerk that all mail is gathered from all USPS/residential/commercial boxes and taken to the post office where it is sent to Columbus OH for sorting and dispatch.
 Which method is faster?
 And, is mail placed in a residential mailbox guaranteed to be post marked on the same day it is picked up (excluding Sundays and holidays of course)?
 Thanks again.

-Asked by Roger N. about 7 years ago
+Asked by Roger N. over 7 years ago

 This is a very thorough question and i don’t know that I can give you an absolute answer, but I can try.
 I can assure you that any mail given to a clerk at PO or out in a collection box (blue box) or picked up by a letter carrier from your residence will go the same day to the mail processing plant in Columbus, OH.
 I guess an exception would be is if the letter carrier picked up the mail so late in the day due to our staffing shortages that the mail may not be dispatched from your local post office to the regional processing center.
 I haven’t seen this happen too often but I can’t speak for any office other than the one I work with.
 Another thing to point out is that there is possibly more than one truck per day that takes outgoing mail from your PO to the Columbus mail processing facility.
 I’m not sure about your office.
 I still don’t think for the most part it would make a difference if the mail was dropped off at the PO or picked up at your house.
 Thanks for your question, Roger.